osman-sultan/proompter/README.md

 To set up the project locally, follow the steps below:

-1. Clone the repository to your local machine.
+1. Fork and clone the repository to your local machine.
 2. Install the necessary dependencies using `npm install`.
 3. Set up your `.env.local` file at the root of your project.
 This file will store all your environment variables.
 4. Run `npm run dev` to start the development server.